Rsantct/pe.audio.sys/pe.audio.sys/README.md

 An LCD service is provided to plug a LCD display to show the system status as well metadata from players.

-You can also use the above getting info commands, through by any TCP connection.
+You can also use the above getting info commands, through by a TCP connection.

 ## Tools